Necior/ideas/README.md

 * one-user web application to store URLs
 * title + (URL xor text)
 * use Google Authenticator or similar one-time password system

+## Reading assistant

+* keep a list of known words (by a user)
+* find new words in a given text and let a user mark them as known or unknown (or use a scale: "I know a definition", "I intuitively understand", "I've seen this word", "It's completely new")
+* generate flashcards with new words for a given text